Shpaq4Fun/meeting-scheduler/README.md

 ## 📝 License

-This project is developed for the Department of Machine Construction at Wrocław University of Science and Technology.
+This project is developed for the Digital Mining Center (DMC) at Wrocław University of Science and Technology.

 ## 🆘 Support